astraDisastra/mnist_project/README.md

 #define HIDDEN_SIZE 256
 ```

-Questions to observe:
+Questions I can explore:

-- Does a larger hidden layer learn faster?
+- Does a larger hidden layer improve accuracy?
-- Does it improve test accuracy?
-- Does it take longer to train?
+- Does it make training slower?
+- Is there a point where adding more neurons does not help much?

 ---

-#### Change the Learning Rate
+### Learning Rate

-Try:
+Changing the learning rate lets me see how step size affects training.

+Examples:

 ```c
 #define LEARNING_RATE 0.1f